NCAA Academy 2.0

 COST:

-• $750 Academy tuition plus each participant is responsible for round-trip travel to/from Denver, including ground transportation to/from the hotel.
+• $725 Academy tuition and each participant is responsible for round-trip travel to/from Denver, hotel costs (special WeCOACH discounted rate = $169/night), and ground transportation to/from the hotel.
 Once on-site, no vehicle is needed.
 All sessions are held on-site.
+Participants may opt for a roommate to share a hotel room.

 Requirements to Apply for NCAA Academy 2.0